This section covers how Timescale handles security of your data while it is stored.

 By default, new services accept incoming traffic from all sources, which is used to simplify initial set up of your service.
 It is highly recommended that you restrict the IP addresses that are allowed to establish connections to your services.

-Sign in to the Managed Service for TimescaleDB portal.
+Sign in to your Managed Service for TimescaleDB portal.

 Servicestab, find the service you want to configure, and check it is marked as